esnet/gdg/documentation/content/docs/examples.md

 $ ./bin/gdg ctx new mycontext
 ```

+When creating a new context, you will be asked for authorization type, your default datasource and username/password, along with which folders you wish to manage under the context.
+You have three options:

+1. Default option ("General")
+2. List of folders you wish to manage
+3. Wildcard configuration (all folders)

 ### Import / Download Dashboards

 Minimal configuration (eg. the `importer.yml` file) that you need to download your dashboards from your Grafana endpoint: